djinn-ci/djinn/docs/api/objects.md

 **Returns**

 Returns the [object](/api/objects#the-object-object).
-If requested with the `Accept` header set to `application/octet-stream` then this will download the object itself.
+If requested with the `Accept` header set to the MIME type of the object, then this will download the object itself.

 </div>
 <div class="api-example">